sushrutaproject2/sushrutaproject2.github.io/_projects/7_ss_commentaries.md

 * Jejjaṭa (fl. ca. 800) ([PanditProject](https://panditproject.org/entity/40830/person)),
 * Candraṭa (fl. ca. 900) ([PanditProject](https://panditproject.org/entity/40937/person)),
-  and
 * Gayadāsa (fl. ca. 1000) ([PanditProject](https://panditproject.org/entity/108024/person)).
 * Cakrapāṇidatta (fl. ca. 1075)  ([PanditProject](https://panditproject.org/entity/40945/person))

 One hypothesis we are considering is that Candraṭa was a key contributor to the rewriting of _The Compendium,_ but this needs to be tested through detailed study.

 None of these commentaries has previously been published or studied in full.

+* None of Jejjaṭa's commentary on the *Suśrutasaṃhitā* survives (parts of his commentary on the *Carakasaṃhitā* do survive).
+* It is looking as though manuscripts that have been reported as being Candraṭa's commentary are in fact the main text of the *Suśrutasaṃhitā* with a final verse referring to Candraṭa's editorial work.
+* Parts of Gayadāsa's commentary survive in a very small number of manuscripts.
+His commentary on the Nidānasthāna was printed in the Ācāry'as 1938 edition of the *Suśrutasaṃhitā*.
+* Cakrapāṇidatta's commentary on the Sūtrasthāna of the Suśrutasaṃhitā was published in Ācārya's

 ## Coverage